NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 Lets see how C++ handles output statements essentially cout and the output operator (<<).

 a. **cout** - cout is actually a variable, and like all variables, it is the name of a chunk of memory
-b. **Output Operator "<<"** - The chunk of memory held by cout vairable is only useful to output operator to display on the console.
+b. **Output Operator "<<"** - The chunk of memory held by cout variable is only useful to output operator to display on the console.

 ***